-- 1. John E. Hopcroft, Rajeev Motwani and Jeffrey D. Ullman, Introduction to Automata Theory, Languages, and Computation, Pearson Education, Third Edition, 2014 - 2.
+- 1. John E. Hopcroft, Rajeev Motwani and Jeffrey D. Ullman, Introduction to Automata Theory, Languages, and Computation , Pearson Education, Third Edition, 2014 - 2.
 Harry R. Lewis and Christos.
 H.Papadimitriou, Elements of The theory of Computation, Pearson Education/PHI, 2007 - 3.
 John C. Martin, Introduction to Languages and the Theory of Computation, TMH, 2007 - 4.
-Micheal Sipser, Introduction of the Theory and Computation, Thomson Brokecole, 2005 a.
-Engineering Knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.
+Micheal Sipser, Introduction of the Theory and Computation, Thomson Brokecole, 2005

-19CB302 COMPUTER ORGANIZATION AND ARCHITECTURE 3104
+22CB302 COMPUTER ORGANIZATION AND ARCHITECTURE 3104

-- Understand of the basic structure and operation of a digital computer. • - Impart knowledge about the operation of the arithmetic unit including the algorithms & • implementation addition, subtraction, multiplication & division. - Acquire knowledge about the diverse ways of communicating with I/O devices and standard I/O Interfaces.
+- Understand of the basic structure and operation of a digital computer. - Impart knowledge about the operation of the arithmetic unit including the algorithms & implementation addition, subtraction, multiplication & division. - Acquire knowledge about the diverse ways of communicating with I/O devices and standard I/O Interfaces.

-b.
-Problem Analysis: Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.
+PO1.Engineering Knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.
+PO2.Problem Analysis: Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.

-c.
-Design/ Development of Solutions: Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.
+PO3.Design/ Development of Solutions: Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.

-m.
-PSO1 Ability to demonstrate the technical knowledge in Computer Science with equal appreciation of humanities, management sciences and human values.
+PSO1 Ability to demonstrate technical knowledge in Computer Science with equal appreciation of humanities, management sciences and human values.

-n.
 PSO2 To create, select, and apply appropriate techniques, resources, modern engineering and business tools including prediction and data analytics to complex engineering activities and business solutions

-- 1. Identify the basic structure of a digital computer and instruction sets with addressing modes. - 2.
-Illustrate the arithmetic operations of binary number system with its design. - 3.
-Recognize the organization of the basic processing unit and examine the basic concepts of pipe-lining. - 4.
-Explicate the standard I/O interfaces and peripheral devices. - 5.
-Determine the performance of different types of memory.
+- 1. Use the basic structure of a digital computer and instruction sets with addressing modes. - 2.
+Demonstrate the arithmetic operations of binary number system with its design. - 3.
+Predict the organization of the basic processing unit and assess the basic concepts of pipe-lining. - 4.
+Justify the standard I/O interfaces and peripheral devices. - 5.
+Compare the performance of different types of memory.